ctrl-exec - High Availability

 Active/Passive Failover

-In an active/passive setup, one ctrl-exec instance handles all traffic; the standby holds a replicated copy of all state and takes over when the primary fails.
+In an active/passive setup, one dispatcher instance handles all traffic; the standby holds a replicated copy of all state and takes over when the primary fails.

 Promotion procedure: